 The Business Analyst home page opens.
 On this page, you can see recent updates and a quick-start video, as well as your own content.
 If you have used Business Analyst before, your latest content will be displayed at the bottom of the screen.

 Business Analyst requires a licensed ArcGIS organizational account.
 If you are the administrator of your organization, you can assign yourself a license.
 Otherwise, you'll need to contact your administrator for permission.

 - Name the project Emergency Shelter Locations and add your name or initials.
 Click Create.

 A window opens, explaining that a new project is being created.
 The process might take a few minutes.
 Once the project is complete, another window opens for confirmation.

-- In the confirmation window, click OK.
+- In the confirmation window, check the box for Open new projects as soon as they are created and click OK.

 The list of projects has been updated to show your new project.
 Depending on your settings, the new project may be opened automatically.

 - If Emergency Shelter Locations is not automatically opened, point to the card and click Open.